-- A. Verify DO calibration by connection sonde cable to the sonde.
+- A. Verify DO calibration by connecting sonde cable to the sonde and launching EcoWatch Lite as you would to calibrate.
 From the main menu select FILE, then QUICK VIEW FILE.
-Note the most recent several samples and check that the readings are stable. - B. Record the last reading's temperature, DOmg/L, and DO%. - C. Check the barometric pressure and record the true DO from the temperature/pressure chart. - D. If samples are consistent and accurate within 0.2mg/L of the true DO value according to the chart.
-DO NOT recalibrate the sonde. - E. If samples are not within 0.2mg/L of true DO, recalibrate the sonde according to step IX-C through IX-F. You will not need to wait for equilibrium.
-Record changes on calibration sheet. - F. If readings are off by greater than 0.5mg/L of true DO, do not recalibrate and do not deploy sonde until the DO issue is resolved.
+Note the most recent several samples and check that the readings are stable. - B. Record the last reading's temperature, DOmg/L, and DO%. - C. Check the barometric pressure and record the chart DO from the temperature/pressure chart. - D. If samples are consistent and accurate within 0.2mg/L of the true DO value according to the chart, DO NOT recalibrate the sonde. - E. If samples are not within 0.2mg/L of true DO, recalibrate the sonde according to step IX-G through IX-J. You will not need to wait for equilibrium.
+Record changes on calibration sheet - F. If readings are off by greater than 0.5mg/L of true DO, do not recalibrate and do not deploy sonde until the DO issue is resolved. - G. Once DO check is complete, press <Esc> until asked to Exit Menu (Y/N)? then press <Y>.
+Disconnect sonde cable from sonde and replace connector cap.
+Remove sonde from the water bucket and wrap the probe section of the sonde in a damp towel for transport.

-POST CALIBRATION
+YSI 6600V2 POST CALIBRATION